pyarmak/entrada-1x-docs/user/docs/studentmanagement/index.md

 * User Profile: Store basic information like name and contact information
 * User Meta Data: Store additional information like vaccination records, background checks, etc.
-* Incident reports, disciplinary action and formal remediation can also be recorded through Entrada
+* Incident reports, disciplinary action and formal remediation can also be recorded through Elentra
-* Medical Student Performance Records: Pull in existing data from Entrada and allow learners to submit additional documentation to forward to residency matching bodies
+* Medical Student Performance Records: Pull in existing data from Elentra and allow learners to submit additional documentation to forward to residency matching bodies
 * Observerships: Allow learners to request observerships and have them be approved (or not) by curriculum coordinators
 * Leaves of Absence: Track leaves of absence